rarjun7777/BookStore/README.md

     npm run dev
     ```

+3 .
+Navigate to the link http://localhost:5173/

-3. Create, Read, Update, and Delete books as per your wish.
+4 .
+Create, Read, Update, and Delete books as per your wish.

 # Application